New York City College of Technology

 The New York City College of Technology (City Tech) is a public college in New York City.
 Founded in 1946, it is the City University of New York's college of technology.
+Its main urban campus is located in Downtown Brooklyn.

 History

 City Tech was founded in 1946 as The New York State Institute of Applied Arts and Sciences.
 The urgent mission at the time was to provide training to GIs returning from the Second World War and to provide New York with the technically proficient workforce it would need to thrive in the emerging post-war economy.
 From its beginnings as an Institute—to being chartered as a community college—and subsequently transitioning to senior college status during the 1980s—it has grown from serving 246 students in 1946, to a population today of more than 30,000 degree and non-degree seeking students.

-Students and faculty
+Academics

-City Tech has an enrollment of more than 17,000 students in over 66 baccalaureate, associate, and specialized certificate programs including several engineering technology fields as well as architecture, construction, nursing, hospitality management, entertainment technology, dental hygiene, vision care technology, technology teacher training and paralegal training.
-Non-degree continuing education is also offered, and serves approximately 14,000 students each year.
+City Tech has an enrollment of more than 14,000 students in 58 baccalaureate and associate degree programs including several engineering technology fields as well as architecture, construction, nursing, hospitality management, entertainment technology, dental hygiene, vision care technology, technology teacher training and paralegal training.
+Non-degree continuing education is also offered, and serves approximately 5,000 students each year.
 City Tech is accredited by the Middle States Commission on Higher Education.